-The old grocery store houses the common areas of the hotel and has an old-world Patagonia atmosphere.
+The old grocery store houses the hotel’s common areas and has an old-world Patagonia atmosphere.
 The club is a games room with a pool, ping-pong, and table football.
-The bar and living room is the perfect place to relax while watching the sea through the immense windows and enjoying the special lighting & fabulous sunsets that Patagonia offers.
+The bar and living room are the perfect place to relax while watching the sea through the immense windows and enjoying the special lighting & fabulous sunsets that Patagonia offers.
 The bar is situated in the corner of the living room.
-In the small library, you will find works about birds that inhabit the local shores left year after year by the Biologists.
+In the small library, you will find works about birds that inhabit the local shores left year after year by Biologists.

 There is also a local museum that contains a collection of old photographs of the village and its old ways, showing the first steps of the seaweed industry worldwide that took place on the coast and how Bahia Bustamante was born in 1950.

-The most luxurious rooms at Bahia Bustamante are located across six sea view houses.
-Each house has 2 very comfortable, simply decorated bedrooms, a living room, and a fully equipped bathroom.
-Minibar & ocean front view terrace.
+The most luxurious rooms at Bahia Bustamante are located across six sea-view houses.
+Each house has two very comfortable, decorated bedrooms, a living room, and a fully equipped bathroom.
+Minibar & oceanfront view terrace.
 The hotel includes a full board (except beverages) and activities, which are coordinated the night before and are subject to weather conditions & tide tables.
 Bicycles are also complimentary.

-Simpler rooms are set up in five Steppe Houses, located at the edge “village” where the steppe landscape begins.
+Simpler rooms are set up in five Steppe Houses located at the edge “village” where the steppe landscape begins.
 Each house has one double room, dining room, bathroom, kitchenette, and a small living room with a single bed.
 This option does not include activities or meals.
-The maximum capacity of each house is 3 people.
+The maximum capacity of each house is three people.

-Worth noting is that there is Wi-FI available in the common areas while the generator is on.
+Is worth noting that Wi-FI is available in the common areas while the generator is on.
 Please keep in mind that since it is a satellite, the service is very variable.
 Unsurprisingly there is no cell phone signal, but we have a telephone at your disposal.

-Sailing along Malaspina cove visiting sea lion and seabird colonies: After taking breakfast, gather at the grocery store and assess the weather report and the tide tables to determine whether sailing is possible.
-If it is, the group gets on the boat and sails along the seaweed fields, where you come across vessels working on the seaweed harvest.
-Later you sail on the mussel crops and tell you all about the breeding online system in use.
+After breakfast, gather at the grocery store and assess the weather report and the tide tables to determine whether sailing is possible.
+This trip aims to sail along Malaspina cove visiting sea lion and seabird colonies.
+If sailing is possible, the group gets on the boat and sails along the seaweed fields, where you come across vessels working on the seaweed harvest.
+Later you sail on the mussel crops and will be told all about the online breeding system.

 Finally, arrive near the islands that are within the cove, approach the Roca Malaspina to continue sailing down the archipelago made up of the Vernacci Islands.
 While sailing, contemplate Sea Lion colonies (4000 animals during the breeding season), Magellan Penguins (100.000 – Season: October to March), and colorful Marine Bird colonies.
 Then the boat is moored and returned to the village.

-The peninsula (4 hours approx.): Graviña Peninsula is a 70 km Peninsula of sandy beaches, crystal clear water, and reddish rocks.
+Another popular trip is to the peninsula (4 hours approx.): Graviña Peninsula is a 70 km Peninsula of sandy beaches, crystal clear water, and reddish rocks.
 Biking, trekking, or 4×4 are possible.
 This will depend on the preferences of the group.
-If the tide is low, natural swimming pools are formed in the rocks, ideal for taking a bath if the weather is good.
+If the tide is low, natural swimming pools are formed in the rocks, ideal for bathing if the weather is good.
 The peninsula also houses an archeological site.

-Petrified forest (4/5 hours approx.): A 4×4 ride combined with trekking to the Petrified Forest, located 18 miles away from the town, within the limits of the land.
-Once there, we will travel 60 million years ago, interpreting the different pieces.
-On foot, we arrive at “The Pyramid” where it is possible to listen to the Patagonian silence.
-During the visit, we will be able to observe all kinds of Steppe fauna too.
-This activity can also be done riding, with an extra cost.
+The Petrified forest tour (4/5 hours approx.) involves A 4×4 ride combined with trekking to the Petrified Forest, located 18 miles away from the town, within the limits of the land.
+Once there, you will travel 60 million years ago, interpreting the different pieces.
+On foot, we arrive at “The Pyramid,” where it is possible to listen to the Patagonian silence.
+During the visit, we will also observe all kinds of Steppe fauna.
+This activity can also be done riding at an extra cost.

-Penguin Island (3 hours approx.): Just 15 minutes away from the town by 4×4, this island is home to a small colony of Magellan Penguins.
-During low tide it is possible to reach the island on foot, giving us the privilege of observing penguins and their nests closely.
-On the way, we will also be able to find all kinds of Steppe fauna.
+Penguin Island (3 hours approx.) is a shorter venture.
+Just 15 minutes away from the town by 4×4, this island is home to a small colony of Magellan Penguins.
+During low tide, it is possible to reach the island on foot, allowing us to observe penguins and their nests closely.
+On the way, you will also be able to find all kinds of Steppe fauna.

-Aristizabal cape (4 to 5 hours approx.): A 4×4 drive to reach Aristizabal Cape, an important rockery cape, which is characterized by its imposing landscape, dominated by the sea, the stone beaches, and fauna.
-During the way, apart from enjoying the beautiful coastal landscape, we will also be able to observe all kinds of Steppe fauna.
-Once we reach Aristizabal Lighthouse, we will trek to see Sea Lions, which usually rest here.
+Aristizabal cape (4 to 5 hours approx.) is a 4×4 drive to reach Aristizabal Cape, an important rockery cape, which is characterized by its imposing landscape, dominated by the sea, the stone beaches, and fauna.
+During the way, apart from enjoying the beautiful coastal landscape, you will also be able to observe all kinds of Steppe fauna.
+Once you reach Aristizabal Lighthouse, you will trek to see Sea Lions, which usually rest here.
 This is also a nesting area for many kinds of marine birds.

-Rock Canyon (4 to 5 hours approx.): Beautiful trekking down the canyon, an area that used to be a river and is now dry, offering the possibility of trekking until reaching the sea.
+Rock Canyon (4 to 5 hours approx.) involves beautiful trekking down a canyon, an area that used to be a river and is now dry, offering the possibility of trekking until reaching the sea.
 Its 15-meter walls are formed by Jurassic rocks from the Mesozoic era.
 During high tide, it is possible to swim in the natural pools, and it is also an archaeological site since aborigines used to visit this area too.
-The place has special weather conditions, which make it ideal for bird watching.
+The place has special weather conditions, which make it ideal for bird-watching.

 Other activities include Trekking, Mountain Bike / Activities with an extra cost: Horseback Riding, Kayak, and navigation in private Zodiac.